 For those traveling for pleasure or a little adventure, the SafetyWing international travel medical insurance also provides insurance for a number of sports and activities from badminton to sandboarding.
 Please be aware that there is no coverage available for organized athletics or professional sports or activities.

-SafetyWing also offers insurance coverage to protect travelers from the added costs associated with trip delays and lost checked luggage, emergency response, and natural disasters.
+SafetyWing also offers insurance coverage to protect travelers from the added costs associated with trip delays and lost checked luggage, emergency medical response, and natural disasters.

 If your home country is the United States, your coverage will only be good for 15 days for every 90 days you are covered.
 If you stay past that deadline, your coverage will go into “Void” status until you leave your home country.
 At that point, your original coverage will resume.

-Since the coverage through SafetyWing is not meant to be a primary source of health insurance but only a holiday medical insurance, certain pre-existing conditions will not be covered, nor will routine health checkups or cancer treatments.
+Since the Nomad coverage through SafetyWing is not meant to be a primary source of health insurance but only a holiday medical insurance, certain pre-existing conditions will not be covered, nor will routine health checkups or cancer treatments.
 Depending on your circumstances, acute onset of pre-existing conditions may be covered, but not chronic or congenital conditions.